Karaborg/My-Docker-Notes/README.md

 > We specified `/etc/nginx/nginx.conf` path for our `nginx.conf` file.
 That path is already given us at [Nginx Docker Hub](https://hub.docker.com/_/nginx) page.
 So it is not just random path.

-As you can see, we included a nginx.conf file.
-So, create `nginx` folder and add `nginx.conf` file and that, which will have the following command:
+As you can see, we included an nginx.conf file.
+So, create `nginx` folder and add `nginx.conf` file that, which will have the following command:
 ```
 server {
     listen 80;